Boulder Zero Waste Resources

 If you need to expand your collection bins to comply with new universal zero waste requirements : The city will rebate 50 percent of costs (total rebate up to $500) toward the purchase of interior bins.
 Rebates are also available to cover the purchase of compostable bin liners for food-related businesses.
 Submit a expanding service bin rebate application to firstname.lastname@example.org

-Property manager rolling grant program : This new program will fund up to 50 percent of the cost of outdoor enclosure expansions needed to accommodate proper containers for landfill, recycling and compost collection.
+Property owner rolling grant program : This new program will fund up to 50 percent of the cost of outdoor enclosure expansions needed to accommodate proper containers for landfill, recycling and compost collection.
 Grant amounts awarded subject to staff discretion.
 Please contact Jamie Harkins at HarkinsJ@bouldercolorado.gov or 303-441-1846 to learn more.

 *All incentives provided through the city’s Trash Tax and subject to funding availability.